To help communities recover in stable conditions; to add dignity and meaning to life...

 FUNCTIONS OF DEPARTMENTS/UNITS

-Working to improve the quality of people’s life, through the advancement of environmental protection and conservation.
-Enhancing development
+Working to improve the quality of people’s lives, through the advancement of environmental protection and conservation.
+Enhancing the development

 of natural resources in an equitable rational and ethical way for the benefit of the immediate community.